ringzerocode/Fibonacci/README.md

 - An assembly script usually has the (.s extension)

-- use nasm to convert it to machine code (.o extension): nasm -f elf64 filename.s
+- use nasm to convert it to machine code (.o extension): nasm -f elf64 fibonacci.s

-- then link it using ld, it will generate the actual executable: ld -o helloWorld helloWorld.o
+- then link it using ld, it will generate the actual executable: ld -o fibonacci ficonacci.o